hsjoberg/fork-explorer/README.md

 `deno run --allow-net --allow-read --allow-write generate/index.ts [period number]`

 Once generated, the data is available via API call `/blocks/[epoch number]` or `[project root]/data/periods/[epoch].json`.
-You can also display generated periods on the site by going to Settings and changing "Period" dropdown.
+You can also display generated periods on the site by going to Settings and changing the "Period" dropdown.

 ## Commit and Code-Style